wiktorpikosz/vagrant-ansible/README.md

 Location your project: public_html

 If you have problem with mounting disk, you must run cygwin64 as admin.
 Virtualbox often removes the network interface.
 Virtualbox run as admin, manually add interface, don't close virtualbox.
-Run machine.
+Run machine(vagrant up).
 Done.

 You can try run to linux host.
 But must change 'smb' on 'rsync'.